SEC ramps up Tesla investigation after Elon Musk's tweets

 The Securities and Exchange Commission (SEC) is ramping up its investigation into Tesla co-founder and chief executive Elon Musk after he tweeted last week that he was considering taking the electric carmaker private, and said “funding secured”, FOX Business’ Charlie Gasparino exclusively reported.
+The investigation is now "formal", Gasparino noted.

 Continue Reading Below